Best AI Search Readiness Tools in 2026 [Comparison]

 Managed GEO optimization service based in the US.
 Positions itself as a full-service agency for AI search visibility, handling implementation rather than just diagnosis.

-I need to flag something here.
+We need to flag something here.
 LightSite promotes a metric they call “WACP” (Weighted Average Citation Position) as if it were an industry standard.
-I have not found any independent research, academic paper, or industry body that defines or validates WACP.
+We have not found any independent research, academic paper, or industry body that defines or validates WACP.
 It appears to be a proprietary metric presented as something more established than it is.
-That's a red flag — not because proprietary metrics are inherently bad, but because calling something a “standard” when it isn't is misleading.
+That is a red flag - not because proprietary metrics are inherently bad, but because calling something a “standard” when it is not is misleading.

 To be fair: done-for-you services solve a real problem.
-If you don't have an SEO team and don't want to interpret audit reports yourself, having someone do the work makes sense.
-Just verify what methodology they're using and ask for evidence that it works.
+If you do not have an SEO team and do not want to interpret audit reports yourself, having someone do the work makes sense.
+Just verify what methodology they are using and ask for evidence that it works.

 • Strengths: Done-for-you service (no internal resources needed), implementation included, ongoing management